V-Sekai/manuals/decisions/20230519-add-vrm-omi-persoanlity-gltf-extension.md

 - Design and implement a new extension for GLTF Transform that can handle VRM portable avatars.
   - Enable ".vrm" io reads
+  - Write a plugin that increases the VRM version by one.
 - Ensure compatibility with existing GLTF Transform features and extensions.

 ### 3. Extend the CLI configuration to allow injecting OMI_personality into VRM files